Sunday, August 31, 2025

 The bamboo screens had also become unsightly.
 They had been installed in 2018 and I left them in place after the rest of the garden fence screens had been replaced with cedar boards in 2022.
 Bamboo always looks good the first year or two after installation, but quickly fades and becomes unsightly over time.
 It was now time to switch it out for cedar boards.

-These changes resulted in a major restoration of the gate that took almost five days to complete.
+These changes resulted in a major restoration of the gate that took almost seven days to complete.
 First all the small cedar embellishments had to be removed, sanded, and re-stained.
-This did not include the cedar boards on the doors.
-They stayed in place.

 The bottom support rail, and bottom supports for the screens had to be cut and stained, and installed.
 For this repair, I used steel brackets to hold the bottom rails.